aidantwoods/swift-paseto/README.md

-The Paseto Swift library passes this information via type arguments (generics) so entire classes of misuse examples aren't possible (e.g. creating a version 2 key and accidently producing a version 1 token, or trying to decrypt a signed token).
+The Paseto Swift library passes this information via type arguments (generics) so entire classes of misuse examples aren't possible (e.g. creating a version 2 key and accidentally attempting to produce a version 1 token, or trying to decrypt a signed token).
 In-fact, the functions that would enable you to even attempt these examples just don't exist.

 Okay, so what does all that look like?